-Situated just south of the Sahara Desert and above the fertile rainforest regions, Zakouma has become a safe haven for Central and West African wildlife.
+Situated just south of the Sahara Desert and above the fertile rainforest regions, the Greater Zakouma Ecosystem is positioned to be the foremost safe haven for Central and West African wildlife.

-African Parks took over management of the park in 2010, and due to effective law enforcement measures and community networks, poaching has been practically eliminated with only a few individuals being lost in the past six years.
-The elephant population is finally on the rise, with over 500 individuals counted in 2016, this is the first increase in over a decade.
+African Parks assumed management of Zakouma in 2010, and due to effective law enforcement measures and community networks, poaching has been practically eliminated with only a few individuals being lost in the past seven years.
+The elephant population is finally on the rise; with over 550 individuals counted in 2016, this is the first time elephants have been on the increase in over a decade.

-Security has been restored and Zakouma is now a coveted tourism destination, to the benefit of adjacent communities whose livelihoods have improved considerably.
-Zakouma is one of the most inspirational conservation success stories of our time.
+With security having been restored and wildlife rebounding, Zakouma is now a coveted tourism destination to the benefit of adjacent communities whose livelihoods have improved considerably.
+Zakouma is one of the most inspirational and surprising conservation success stories to come out of Africa.
+Building on this success, African Parks assumed management of the Greater Zakouma Ecosystem in partnership with the Chadian Government in 2017, almost doubling our conservation footprint in the country.

-We plan to improve the educational curriculum and expand our Elephant and Secko school programme that addresses the challenge of a dispersed local population.
+We plan to improve the educational curriculum and expand our Elephant and Secko school programme in Zakouma National Park to address the challenge of a dispersed local population.
 The reintroduction of black rhino and the creation of an elephant corridor beyond the park are priority conservation projects that are already under planning and investigation.

 Zakouma National Park is managed in partnership between African Parks and the Chadian government.
 The Chadian government and the European Union approached African Parks in 2010 to take on the management responsibility of Zakouma in order to put an end to the ongoing scourge of elephant poaching.
 The mandate agreement was signed in June 2010 and African Parks commenced management of the park and periphery in the October of the same year.Partners